7MinSec/bpatty/_CHANGELOG.md

 # Change log
 It's a log of changes.
 When things change in BATTY, they're logged here.

+## December 20
+* Basically moved a whole bunch of stuff around.
+The details of which are...inconsequential.
+* The addition of [SSOTT](scripts/linux/ssott.py) (Scan Some of the Things) - a new script to do some recon during pentests

 ## December 6
 * Reorg'd a bunch of stuff, so links are probably gonna break.
 Sorry not sorry :-)
 * New page on [forensics](resources_gentech/forensics/index.md)